ShanaFoster/azure-network-protocols/README.md

 - Create Resource Group, Virtual machine and Virtual Network
 - Remote connection with IP address from Mircosoft Azure
 - Install Wireshark and watch packet capture
-- Filter for ICMP, SSH RDP, DNS and DHCP capture
+- Filter for ICMP, SSH RDP, DNS and DHCP
 - Create rule in Azure and watch it displayed in PowerShell

 <h2>Actions and Observations</h2>